Finance journey

 This hub is for cash planning questions: how much to save, how long a goal will take, what your reserve target should be, and how savings fits into the rest of the household picture.

-This page keeps those tools grouped so a user who starts with one cash goal can move into broader planning without starting over.
+This page keeps those tools grouped so a user who starts with one cash goal can move into broader savings planning without starting over.

 Best starting points